What Is a VPN Tunnel and How It Works

 Data encryption

-When you use a tunnel, your device makes a connection with a secure server owned by your VPN provider.
-Only that server has the ability to decrypt your data, which it must do in order to direct it to the correct destination.
+Using a tunnel, an encrypted connection is made between your device and a secure server in the possession of your VPN provider.
+It is only that server that can decrypt your data, and it must do so in order to send you to the right destination.
 All return traffic also undergoes encryption — this time at the server — before returning to your device.

 Optimal location